Lsai2122/Jeagerists/README.md

-# KrishiKavach
+# KrishiChakra

-## We makers of KrishiKavach made most of the ML and AI's that are useful for farmers available in one place.
+## We makers of KrishiChakra made most of the ML and AI's that are useful for farmers available in one place.

 ### Project summary